zohassadar/NestrisHacks/README.md

 ## Thanks
 [CelestialAmber](https://github.com/CelestialAmber/TetrisNESDisasm) Repo from which this is derived

-[ejona86](https://github.com/ejona86/taus) Repo from which above repo is derived
+[ejona86](https://github.com/ejona86/taus) Repo from which above repo is derived and info file

 [qalle2](https://github.com/qalle2/nes-util) CHR tools